 NBASLH Advocate of the Year Award

-The Government Affairs and Public Policy (GAPP) Committee promotes advocacy for legislative issues that impact the black individuals with communication disorders and differences as well as black professionals in audiology and speech-language pathology.
+The Government Affairs and Public Policy (GAPP) Committee promotes advocacy for legislative issues that impact Black individuals with communication disorders and differences as well as black professionals in audiology and speech-language pathology.

 The Advocate of the Year Award recognizes the NBASLH affiliate and individual members who are most active and dynamic in achieving the goals of the Government Affairs and Public Policy Committee at the federal, state, and local levels of government.
 NBASLH established this award to acknowledge the important contributions that affiliate chapters and individual members make through advocating locally while encouraging other members to advocate.
 Through this recognition, NBASLH encourages educational growth, increased involvement at the national level and community, and legislative involvement.
-Winners will be announced during the NBASLH’s 45th anniversary convention in Washington, D.C.
+Winners are announced during the NBASLH annual convention.

 Candidates may apply directly for consideration or they can be nominated by another member.